AnishSalvi/MachineLearningProjects/README.md

 ## Visual Question Answering of Colonoscopy Medical Images
 **MEDVQA:** Currently under development.

+## Utilizing RetinaNet for Automatic Face Mask Detection and Real-Time Camera Performance
+**RetinaNet:** An automatic face mask detector which uses bounding boxes.
+The script is the one stop shop for data curation, model development, statistical benchmarking, and deployment on a local computer.

 ## Machine Learning & Image Processing Coding Interview Prompts
 **Coding_Questions:** A folder of various quick and simple machine learning scripts for practice.